[an error occurred while processing this directive]

 - Depression or references to suicide, statements about hopelessness or helplessness, or pessimism about the future.

-Students tend to turn to their parents when making important decisions.
-You can help build an important web of support that will help your child recover if he or she has been sexually assaulted.
+Students tend to turn to their guardians when making important decisions.
+You can help build an important web of support that will help your student heal if they have experienced stalking, harassment, partner violence or sexual assault.
 Some tips on supporting your student include:

-- Speaking to your son or daughter when you notice something unusual.
+- Speaking to them when you notice something unusual.

 - Communicating directly and in a caring manner about the behaviors that are causing concern.